ludios/xsnap/README.md

-# ffshot
+# xsnap

 Takes screenshots on Linux using `ffmpeg -f x11grab`, handling a few annoying details.

-Provides three scripts:

-* `lossy-png-screenshot` - outputs a 256-color PNG screenshot of the current `DISPLAY` to stdout.
-Requires `pngquant` built with a libpng 1.6.
+All programs take a screenshot of the current `DISPLAY` and write it to stdout.

+Provides three executables:

-* `lossless-png-screenshot` - outputs a true-color PNG screenshot of the current `DISPLAY` to stdout.
+* `xsnap-png-lossless` - outputs a true-color PNG screenshot.

+* `xsnap-png-256` - outputs a 256-color PNG screenshot.
+Requires [pngquant](https://github.com/pornel/pngquant) built with a libpng 1.6.

-* `lossy-jpg-screenshot` - outputs a JPEG screenshot of the current `DISPLAY` to stdout.
+* `xsnap-jpg` - outputs a JPEG screenshot.